 The Black Experience in French Cinema: A Film Retrospective and a Conference.
 Various NYU locations, Thursday, April 11- Saturday April 13, 2019.

 Location: Cantor Film Center & Other NYU Venues.

-This three-day film festival will explore changing representations of blackness in French cinema through a cross-disciplinary approach.
-The festival will include screenings of different kinds of films from different periods and regions: documentaries, features, and shorts — many of them rarely available in the U.S. Themes will include the legacy of colonial representations of black French people, housing projects, new intimacies across the racial line, and African-Americans in France.
+This three-day film festival explored changing representations of blackness in French cinema through a cross-disciplinary approach.
+The festival included screenings of different kinds of films from different periods and regions: documentaries, features, and shorts — many of them rarely available in the U.S. Themes included the legacy of colonial representations of black French people, housing projects, new intimacies across the racial line, and African-Americans in France.
 Roundtables will bring together directors, actors, and scholars from France and the U.S.

-Presented by Institute of French Studies, Cinema Studies and Institute of African American Affairs.
+Presented by Institute of French Studies, Cinema Studies and Institute of African American Affairs.b

 Cosponsored by the Department of French Literature, Thought, and Culture, and the Center for French Language and Cultures.

 Click here for more information on the film festival.